hjhbutlin/editor/README.md

 <h2>Complete So Far</h2>

+- HTML and CSS for the menu, editor, and game all work as intended so far.
+Once the game logic is complete I will get more creative with the design.

 - The editor works.
 Platforms and spikes can be added to the editor grid, spawn and goal positions can be modified.

 - The player can be moved with a, d & space, and the logic for keeping it in the game grid works.